-May 9th is National School Nurse Day - a time to celebrate the specialty practice of school nursing.
-This celebration, sponsored by the National Association of School Nurses (NASN), recognizes the contributions school nurses make every day to improve the safety, health, and academic success of all students.
+Wednesday, May 6th is National School Nurse Day - a time DoDEA joins the nation to celebrate the specialized practice of school nursing.
+This celebration recognizes the contributions school nurses make every day to improve the safety, health, and academic success of all students.

 Additional resources to help your school honor school nurses can be found at: NASN Website

 The Overseas School Health Nurses Association (OSHNA) is proud to announce that Brian Durrant has been selected as its 2020 School Nurse of the Year.
 Brian has been a School Nurse since 2012 and currently works for the Department of Defense Education Activity at Daegu Elementary School in South Korea serving military-connected and Department of Defense dependents.
 He states, “I find that working with the military-connected students is incredibly rewarding and that by collaborating with the Case Study Committee, Student Support Services and other various committees at my school, I’m able to thoroughly implement my School Health Services Program to support this special student population.”
 Read more...